5argon/NotchSolution/README.md

 # Need help / TODO

 - Wait for 2019.1 then we can have the "eye" visibility toggle in the hierarchy.
 The simulator-created notch overlay should have this visibility as off so it is invisible in Scene view but visible in the game view.
-- Add more profiles, but need someone with notch/cutout phone and try calling `Screen.safeArea` on the phone.
+- Wait for 2019.1 and add some shortcut keys to toggle the simulator.
 - Make an APK for grabbing `Screen.safeArea` for distribution.
 (Or even use some kind of web service to collect safe areas automatically.)
+- Add more profiles and mockup overlays, but I need someone with notch/cutout phone and try calling `Screen.safeArea` on the phone.
+Contribution of overlay image would be appreciated, see examples in `Editor/Mockups` folder.
+It can be in any resolution but needs to be aspect-correct as it will be stretched out to the `Canvas`.

+## How to add a new device

+- `Editor/SimulationDevice.cs` : Add a new `enum` to this file first.
+It would show up in the simulator with enum dropdown.
+- `Editor/SimulationDatabase.cs` : A mapping from that `enum` to various information required.
+- `Editor/Mockups` : Mockup overlay files are here.
+It should be named this pattern `NoSo-{enum}-{orientation}` and colored white.